Foreign Exchange Cartel class action

 The class action seeks damages for claimants in respect of losses sustained between 1 January 2008 and 15 October 2013 as a result of the respondents' alleged conduct.

 At this stage, it is too early to assess how much individual claimants will receive if the case is successful.
-The amount is likely to depend upon the amount of foreign exchange transacted by a claimant, the currency pairs traded in and economic evidence as how the alleged cartel conduct affected those currencies for the relevant period.
+The amount is likely to depend upon the amount of foreign exchange transacted by a claimant, the currency pairs traded in and economic evidence as to how the alleged cartel conduct affected those currencies for the relevant period.